Your shopping cart is empty.

 This special Pre-cast order pricing lasts only until the first piece is cast in bronze.
 Once the first piece of the edition is cast in bronze, this pre-cast offer goes away, and pricing for the sculpture will rise dramatically to the normal retail price for the rest of the Limited Edition. (*Note- That price generally holds until the edition nears the end of its run, when prices will rise again until the final piece of the edition is cast.
 After that final number is reached, the mold is destroyed, and no more of this bronze sculpture will ever be produced.)

 Believe me, I totally understand that the world of Bronze Sculpture can be very confusing!
 (It took me 4 days in a foundry to be able to understand all the steps involved!)
-I would be very happy to answer any questions you may have, so feel free to reach out, either by phone or email, with any questions or comments!
+I would be very happy to answer any questions you may have, so feel free to reach out with any questions or comments!

 To take advantage of this exceptional limited-time offering, get your order placed today!
 This pricing is only available until the first bronze is cast!